 Students interact with OTS South Africa faculty and learn from visiting international academics , local South African conservation managers and other expert practitioners.
 The ecology courses, which focus on the understanding of socio-ecological systems strongly emphasize field-based, experiential learning.
 Following the introductory period where we focus on developing key skills and socio-economic perspectives on conservation in South Africa, students spend the middle portion of the course interacting with invited faculty and conservation practitioners, and visiting selected sites.
 This provides students with the necessary experience in research and exposure to a range in different approaches to science to prepare them to conduct independent research.
 During the final quarter of the course, students engage in independent research projects.
 Students work with their OTS academic staff to design research projects that will contribute meaningful scientific data to issues faced by managers in South African National Parks.

 Students will be exposed to the country’s vast cultural and ecological diversity as they travel to various regions that represent distinct biomes in South Africa.
-Your journey around the country will take you to the savanna of Kruger National Park in the lowveld, the agriculturally rich highveld nearer Johannesburg, and the biodiversity hotspots of the fynbos that surrounds Cape Town.
-Steeped in a rich history, Cape Town is a cultural melting pot with a diverse and vibrant.
-From Cape Town you will make an excursion to Robben Island, where Nelson Mandela was imprisoned for 18 years of his 27 year sentence.
-The History through Culture course, which provides important socio-economic context for the ecology and conservation courses, includes a three-night homestay with a local family in the village of HaMakuya.
-You will conduct research into rural livelihoods, and the experience will provide you with linguistic, culinary and other cultural exchanges with local people.
-You will be expected to share in music, dance, and craft workshops.
+The journey around the country will take them to the savanna of Kruger National Park in the lowveld, the agriculturally rich highveld nearer Johannesburg, and the biodiversity hotspots of the fynbos that surrounds Cape Town.
+Steeped in a rich history, Cape Town is a cultural melting pot with a diverse and vibrant scene.
+From Cape Town students will make an excursion to Robben Island, where Nelson Mandela was imprisoned for 18 years of his 27 year sentence.
+The South African History course, which provides important socio-economic context for the ecology and conservation courses, includes a three-night homestay with a local family in the village of HaMakuya.
+Students will conduct research into rural livelihoods, and the experience will provide them with linguistic, culinary and other cultural exchanges with local people.
+Students will be expected to share in music, dance, and craft workshops.

 The African Ecology and Conservation program is comprised of four core courses.
-Each course is worth four credit hours and is offered through Auburn University at Montgomery.
+Each course is worth four semester credits.

 You will take four courses as described below.
 Science courses will be taught by OTS faculty, distinguished visiting scientists, and conservation practitioners.
 Prominent South African historians and cultural theorists will lead the course on History and Culture of South Africa.
 The program is physically and intellectually demanding, stressing full immersion in hands-on scientific and cultural studies.